THIS DATE IN HISTORY: May 18

 Skrudland becomes the first player since Cy Wentworth of the Chicago Blackhawks in 1931 to score his first NHL playoff goal in overtime of the Final.

 1971: Jean Beliveau goes into retirement as a 10-time Stanley Cup winner when the Canadiens rally from a two-goal deficit to defeat the Chicago Blackhawks 3-2 in Game 7 of the Final.
 The packed house at Chicago Stadium roars its approval when Dennis Hull gives the Blackhawks a 1-0 lead late in the first period and again when Danny O'Shea makes it 2-0 at 7:33 of the second.
-But the game turns late in the second when Jacques Lemaire takes a slap shot from near the red line that sails past goaltender Tony Esposito, cutting the margin to 2-1.
+But the game turns late in the second when Jacques Lemaire takes a slap shot from near the red line that sails past goaltender Tony Esposito, cutting Chicago's lead to 2-1.
 Henri Richard scores late in the second to make it 2-2, then puts Montreal ahead 3-2 at 2:34 of the third.
 Rookie goaltender Ken Dryden makes 31 saves, 12 in the third period, to help the Canadiens win the Cup for the 17th time.
 Though Beliveau is scoreless in Game 7, he finishes the playoffs with 22 points in 20 games, tied for third in the League.

 Video: 1971 Cup Final, Gm7: Henri Richard lifts Habs

 1973: Bobby Orr of the Boston Bruins is named the winner of the Norris Trophy as the NHL's top defenseman for the sixth straight season.
-It's the first time in League history that a player wins an individual award six times in a row.
+It's the first time in League history that any player wins an individual award six times in a row.
 Orr ends 1972-73 with 29 goals and 101 points; Guy Lapointe of the Canadiens is second among defensemen in each category with 19 goals and 54 points.

 1990: Jari Kurri of the Edmonton Oilers turns 30 and celebrates by scoring three goals and assisting on two others in a 7-2 victory against the Bruins at Boston Garden in Game 2 of the Final.
-Kurri (briefly) becomes the NHL's all-time leading playoff goal scorer, passing linemate Wayne Gretzky.
+Kurri (briefly) becomes the NHL's all-time leading playoff goal scorer, passing longtime linemate Wayne Gretzky.
 He also becomes the second player in NHL history (after Gretzky) to have 200 playoff points.

 Video: Jari Kurri Gretzky's wingman during Oilers' dynasty